 This makes it a great choice in over the counter acne treatments

 Fuller’s Earth or Multani mitti Clay

-Fuller’s Earth clay is another super absorbent clay, so much so it used in cat litter or to absorb automotive oil spills- crazy I know.
-Fuller earth clay is also used extensively in India due it its mild skin lightening properties and is a great option if you have hyperpigmentation or acne scaring.
+Fuller’s Earth clay is another super-absorbent clay, so much so it is used in cat litter or to absorb automotive oil spills- crazy I know.
+Fuller earth clay is also used extensively in India due it its mild skin lightening properties and is a great option if you have hyperpigmentation or acne scarring.

 This clay is a great option if you have oily skin or acne breakouts since it is extremely dry and should be used sparingly.

-This clay is formed from weathered rocks in hot climates, is available in multiple forms a variety of colours.
-Kaolin clay is extremely fine which allows it blend easily with liquids.
+This clay is formed from weathered rocks in hot climates and is available in multiple forms in a variety of colours.
+Kaolin clay is extremely fine which allows it to blend easily with liquids.
 Kaolin clay is extremely gentle and less absorbent than most other clays making it a great option for dry sensitive skin.